-Within these guidelines, the following designations and definitions are used:
+Within these Guidelines, the following designations and definitions are used:

 - School = Unit.
 The academic school in which the faculty member has his or her appointment.
 Examples include Liberal Arts, Science, and Informatics and Computing. - Primary = Department.
 A sub-unit of a school; the unit through which a faculty member is evaluated.
 A department is headed by a department chair.
-This is not the same as a program and a program director (except for Medicine regional directors) does not have a role in promotion and tenure cases.
-In Columbus, the division serves the same role. - Single-level school: In the Lilly Family School of Philanthropy and the School of Social Work (with the exception of Labor Studies) there is no department and and the school as whole acts as the school/unit. - o Core school: In two cases (O'Neill School of Public and Environmental Affairs and Kelley School of Business) promotion and tenure cases involve the overall school that exists at both Bloomington and Indianapolis.
+This is not the same as a program,

+- and a program director (except for Medicine regional directors) does not have a role in promotion and tenure cases.
+In Columbus, the division serves the same role as a department. - Single-level school: In the Lilly Family School of Philanthropy and the School of Social Work (with the exception of Labor Studies) there is no department and the school as whole acts as the school/unit. - o Core school: In two cases (O'Neill School of Public and Environmental Affairs and Kelley School of Business) promotion and tenure cases involve the overall school that exists at both Bloomington and Indianapolis.
 In these cases, the executive associate dean at the Indianapolis site manages the duties assigned to chairs and the overall dean manages the duties assigned to deans.
 The primary committee is at Indianapolis; the school committee involves both campuses.
 (For the School of Informatics and Computing, both school and primary committees exist at Indianapolis; the senior executive associate dean in Indianapolis, and the overall dean (resident in Bloomington) take the roles of the dean.) - Chair: In most cases this refers to the department chair; in others, the chair of the promotion and tenure committee.
 A department chair must have tenure and have at least the rank applied for to write the chair's letter for a candidate.
-If the chair is not qualified, his or her duties are fulfilled by the dean or dean-designate.
+If the chair is not qualified, his or her duties are fulfilled by the dean or dean-designate. - Full rank: Someone is at full rank when they are a professor, librarian, clinical professor, research scientist, or teaching professor.